compwiz32/website/content/posts/Intro-Environment-Variables.md

     <div class="emoji">&#10071;</div>
   <p><b>So where is the rest of the article?</b>
   <br>
    You might wonder why some articles like this one only have a sneak peek here.
 I write for a few websites, and they own the articles, so I can't post the full article here.
-But I can give you a summary of the article so you can check it out.
+But I can give you a summary of the article so you can check it out.</p>

-   Unfortunately, you'll have to go to the publisher's site to read the full article.
+  </p>Unfortunately, you'll have to go to the publisher's site to read the full article.
 I wish I didn't have to send you away, but it's the easiest way for me to share all my stuff with you here.</p>
 </div>

 ## Introduction to Environment Variables